Prodi-g123/Node.js-CRUD/README.md

 # Node.js-CRUD
-A CRUD app made with HTML, CSS, Javascript and Node.js
+A CRUD app made with HTML, Bootstrap, Javascript and Node.js

 # Requirements
 In order to run you must first have installed the latest version of Node.js.